yemoalakija/just-phone/README.md

 | &check; | Typing in a incorrect URL on the page loads the 404 error page
 | &check; | Pasting page that needs authentication loads a forbidden page
 | &check; | Clicking the nav logo loads the home page
-| &check; | Clicking the Home button on the nav bar loads the home page and lists all reviews
-| &check; | Clicking the All button on the nav bar lists all blogs

 | Status | **Main Website - User Logged In**
 |:-------:|:--------|